Contact Us

 Program Overview

-This program will enable you to earn two credentials: your School Building Leader (SBL) certification from the New York State Department of Education and/or Children’s Program Administrator Credential (CPAC)* from the New York State Association for Early Childhood Education.
+This program is designed to support teachers, directors, administrators, program developers, and policymakers in strengthening their leadership skills.
+This program will also enable you to earn credentials toward your School Building Leader (SBL) certification from the New York State Department of Education.

 -